Some Muslim women are expressing their style and showcasing it to the world through social media

-Mariam Moufid and her friend Najwan Munem prepare for a photo shoot.
-Swedish photographer Elin Berge took this photo for her photo series, "Hijabistas."
+Swedish photographer Elin Berge explores this subject in her photo series, “Hijabistas.”

 “It was interesting to see how ordinary girls became fashion icons on Instagram while Western fashion ignored this group,” Berge said.
 “They seemed to dare more and to wear (the hijab) differently and mix it with fashion.
 They were expressive and they were not afraid to take up a lot of space.”